Peter Walls: Death

 General Walls died in his 83rd year on 20 July 2010 at George Airport (formerly P.W.
 Botha Airport) on the outskirts of George in the Western Cape, South Africa, whilst traveling with his wife for a holiday at the Kruger National Park.

 His funeral was conducted on 27 July 2010 at St. Thomas' (Anglican) Church, Randburg, Gauteng, South Africa.

 Personal life

-Walls was survived by his wife, Eunice, and 3 daughters: Patricia, Marion, Valerie, and one son: George, from his first marriage.
+Walls was survived by his wife, Eunice, and four children from his first marriage: three daughters named Patricia, Marion, and Valerie, and one son named George.